atg/mutton/README.md

 Ideas:

-* Finish a function in `untested`, by fixing bugs or adding tests.
+* Finish a function in `source/unstable`, by fixing bugs or adding tests.
 * Check wishlist.txt a desired function and implement it.
 Run `python createfile.py <+modulename> <+functionname>`.
 * Check the issue tracker and fix a bug.
 * Fix a TODO somewhere